Careers & Education

 • Problem Solving and Data Analysis (rates, ratios, categorical and graph data)

 Each module mixes easy to hard SAT questions in each domain.
-Total roughly 13 to 15 Algebra, 13 to 15 Advanced Math, and 5 to 7 Problem Solving, and 5 to 7 Geometry per section.
+Total roughly 13 to 15 Algebra, 13 to 15 Advanced Math, 5 to 7 Problem Solving, and 5 to 7 Geometry questions per section.

 Common SAT Question Topics You Might See